lizardfs/documentation/source/adminguide/replication.rst

 The third and most advanced mode of replication is the EC mode which does advanced erasure coding with a configurable amount of data and parity copies.
-In this mode clients wirte quasi parallel to the chunkservers.
+In this mode clients write quasi parallel to the chunkservers.
 The maximum number of data chunks as well as of parity chunks is 32.

 .. note:: To ensure proper repair procedure in case of a broken chunkserver,